German Chancellor Merkel warns of tough months ahead in pandemic fight | DW | 30.09.2020

 The German government's "quick and energetic" action over the budget helped to cushion the economic blow of the coronavirus pandemic, Chancellor Angela Merkel claimed on Wednesday, as she defended the €96.2 billion ($112.6 billion) of extra debt the government would be taking on in 2021.

-The extra lending announced by Finance Minister Olaf Scholz broke an iron rule of German fiscal policy, enshrined in the constitution, and Merkel was keen to say that "We have to return to a normal and constitutional budget as quickly as possible."
+The extra lending announced by Finance Minister Olaf Scholz broke an iron rule of German fiscal policy, enshrined in the constitution, and Merkel was keen to promise that "we have to return to a normal and constitutional budget as quickly as possible."

-But she insisted that the extra debt had been "the right thing."
+But, speaking to a socially distanced chamber that only left enough room for a fraction of Bundestag members, she insisted that the extra debt had been "the right thing" top cope with the pandemic.

-Speaking to a socially-distanced Bundestag in the parliament's often heated "general debate," Merkel also warned people once again to stick to coronavirus measures to avoid a second lockdown.

 Merkel said she empathized with people's weariness at the distancing rules, which federal and state governments revamped and tightened on Tuesday.
 "I feel that myself," she said.
 "Spontaneous meetings are what I miss the most."